microsoft/FluidFramework/packages/loader/README.md

 Storage includes snapshots as well as the live and persisted operation stream.

-The consensus system allows clients within the collaboration window to agree on document properties.
-One example of this is the npm package that should be loaded to process operations applied to the document.
+The consensus system allows clients within the collaboration window to agree on container's properties.
+One example of this is the npm package that should be loaded to process operations applied to the container.

 ## Document and channels